alieeeeeeeen/java_algorithm/README.md

 * the `compareTo` method in the class `Point` is the invoking point comparing to the argument point.
 It is invoked when we sort the array.
 Therefore, the points sort according to their position.
 * In the array of backupPoints, we must check that if the p1 is less than the last point.

+## 8 Puzzler
+* The Hamming priority is the Hamming distance of a board plus the number of moves made so far to get to the search node.
+Intuitively, a search node with a small number of tiles in the wrong position is close to the goal, and we prefer a search node if has been reached using a small number of moves.
+* The Manhattan priority is the Manhattan distance of a board plus the number of moves made so far to get to the search node.
+* Priority queue